 Search Classified Listings

 What did deal-seekers do before classified ads went digital?
 Craigslist, LetGo, and even your local newspaper’s websie all offer listings from people eager to get rid of their old furniture.
-Sure, the items you find won’t look new and store-bought, but a fresh coat of paint can go a long way.
+Sure, the items you find won’t look store-bought, but a fresh coat of paint can make a difference.

 It’s even possible to find items for free, especially when you offer to disassemble and transport the furniture yourself.
 Just search carefully and read descriptions with a skeptical eye.
 There are plenty of jewels to discover if you look hard enough.

 Make Rounds at Yard Sales

 A Saturday spent browsing yard and garage sales is a day well spent.
-You can find incredible deals at these rummage places: A $10 princess bookshelf for your daughter, a set of end tables for $25, and a new-to-you coffee maker for only $5.
-Some clever sanding, painting, and steam cleaning can help any furniture look fresh, so nobody will ever guess that your entire living room set only cost a few hundred dollars.
+You can find incredible deals at these rummage places.
+Imagine a $10 princess bookshelf for your daughter, a set of end tables for $25, and a new-to-you coffee maker for only $5.
+Some clever sanding, painting, and steam cleaning can help any furniture look fresh.
+Nobody will ever guess that your entire living room set only cost a few hundred dollars.

 Make Facebook Marketplace Your Friend